This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Can those over 60 receive funding for undergraduate degrees in England?

-The Government currently provides loans for undergraduate students to cover tuition fees and help with living costs.
-There is currently no upper age limit for tuition fee loans meaning students over the age of 60 can access them.
+The government currently provides loans for undergraduate students to cover tuition fees and help with living costs.
+There is currently no upper age limit for tuition fee loans meaning students over the age of 60 can access them provided they meet other eligibility criteria.

-There is other financial support available for students of all ages in specific circumstances, such as the:
+There is other financial support available for students of all ages in specific circumstances, such as the Disabled Students’ Allowance, Parents’ Learning Allowance, Childcare Grant, and the Adult Dependants Grant.

 How will the Lifelong Learning Entitlement affect the over 60s?

-From 2025, the Lifelong Learning Entitlement (LLE) will replace the two existing systems in England of undergraduate student finance and Advanced Learner Loans for study at levels 4 to 6.
+From January 2027, the Lifelong Learning Entitlement (LLE) will start to replace the two existing systems of undergraduate student finance and Advanced Learner Loans for study at levels 4 to 6.

 Can those over 60 receive funding for postgraduate degrees in England?

-A Master’s Loan for postgraduate students who live in England has been available since 2016/17.
+A master’s Loan for postgraduate students who live in England has been available since 2016/17.
 Eligible students receive one payment which can be used towards both tuition fees and living costs.
-The maximum loan entitlement for the 2023/24 academic year is £12,167.

 Why are those over 60 not eligible for postgraduate loans in England?

-The Government has said the decision to have an upper age limit of 60 for Master’s Loans was to ensure “value for money” for taxpayers.
-In February 2023, the Minister for Skills and Further and Higher Education, Robert Halfon, said:
+Previous governments have said the decision to have an upper age limit of 60 for master’s loans was to ensure “value for money” for taxpayers by restricting eligibility to those most likely to repay the loan.
+In February 2023, the then-Minister for Skills and Further and Higher Education, Robert Halfon, said:

 The upper age limit of 60 years old for postgraduate master’s loans was put in place to ensure that the overall scheme remains affordable to the taxpayer and offers value for money.
 The age limit is applicable to all subjects and is designed to restrict eligibility to those statistically most likely to continue in long-term employment and be able to repay the loan.